The beginning of May is a birder’s paradise in eastern North America.

 E2 called as he arrived with food.
 Dorothy and baby called back.
 With so many mouths to feed, he had no time to pluck and prepare a fillet.
 Instead he brought it right away.
 Dorothy took it from him for about a minute while he got acquainted with his new babies.
 Then she returned and fed three new nestlings.

 How do I know this?
 I was birding in Schenley Park at the time – I saw the blue jays – and Traci Darin was up early watching the webcam.
-She captured the action in snapshots and sent me the images which I made into a slideshow.
+She captured the action in snapshots and sent me the images which I made into the slideshow below.

 (Note that the slideshow loops, the action repeats.)